Did you know that 46% of people can’t sit through a presentation without losing focus?

 Learn how to customize this template:

 Here’s a go-to tip to for a cohesive presentation design: use a design motif.
-The motif could be a recurring shape (like circles, lines or arrows), symbol or item (like a leaf for “growth” or a mountain for “goals”).
+The motif could be a recurring shape (like circles, lines or arrows) or symbol (like a leaf for “growth” or a mountain for “goals”).
+For more ideas, check out our guide to common symbols and meanings used in design.

 For example, this presentation template uses circles as a design motif.
 The same circle icon is used in three different colors to add a bubbly touch to the design.
 The team photos are also incorporated using circle frames: